xdrip/xdrip_docs/docs/smartwatch/bluejay.md

 These transmitters have two Bluetooth slots: phone and non-phone.
 You can configure your slots as per the table below.
 Only two devices can be connected simultaneously to the transmitter, each one using a unique slot.
 By default BlueJay uses the non-phone slot.
 See [here for GTS](#run-collector) how to change this setting.

+U1 and U2 need to be connected first to the sensor.
+Once connected, you can also enable the second connection and the watch will automatically select the available free slot.

 | Vendor app          | Receiver                | Connected pump                            | BlueJay Watch                             |
 | ------------------- | ----------------------- | ----------------------------------------- | ----------------------------------------- |